Juniper/contrail-specs/5.1/cfm-erb-unicast-crb-multicast-roles.md

 # 10. Documentation Impact
 Currently when the physical and routing bridging roles are assigned to the device, there is no check done on the version number of the Device OS.
-In the case of `ERB-Access-UCAST` and `CRB-Gateway-MCAST` the config is valid only when the Junos version on the devices is 18.1R3 or later.
+In the case of `ERB-UCAST-Gateway` and `CRB-MCAST-Gateway` the config is valid only when the Junos version on the devices is 18.1R3 or later.
 This needs to be documented, since the role can still be assigned for older Junos versions but the config push will fail.

 # 11. References